 FSM is currently working on several significant conservation projects throughout Maine’s North Woods.
-Two projects under way, involving approximately 29,000 acres of forests, are located in the western part of Maine (see Grafton Forest and Coburn Gore Forest below).
-Another project is located in northern Maine (see Fish River Chain of Lakes below).
-In all of these efforts, FSM is pleased to be working with landowners to address sustainable forest management and public recreational access, and include appropriate levels of ecological and cultural resource protection.
+Two of the larger projects under way, involving approximately 29,000 acres of forests, are located in the western part of Maine (see Grafton Forest and Coburn Gore Forest below).
+FSM is pleased to be working with these landowners to address sustainable forest management and public recreational access, and include appropriate levels of ecological and cultural resource protection.
 These projects would connect to existing conserved lands providing enhanced habitat connectivity across the landscape.
 The Coburn Gore Forest and Grafton Forest projects, specifically, are connected through a long chain of conserved lands.